Michael Wolff's Trump book hits #1 on Amazon, publisher speeds up rollout plan

 The first tell-all of the Trump presidency is out -- but it's not by a former Trump aide.
 Instead, it's by Michael Wolff, the controversial media columnist who embedded himself inside the White House during the chaotic early months of the Trump administration.

-Wolff's book "Fire and Fury: Inside the Trump White House" will be released next Tuesday, but some copies have already reached booksellers.
-That's how The Guardian newspaper says it snagged an advance copy -- by buying it from a bookstore somewhere in New England.
+Wolff's book "Fire and Fury: Inside the Trump White House" will be released next Tuesday, but some journalists have already snagged copies.
+That's why the first official excerpt from the book was released on Wednesday.

+A second excerpt will come out on Thursday, and Wolff will be interviewed on NBC's "Today" show on Friday.

+The book's publisher, Henry Holt & Company, was forced to adjust its rollout plan on Wednesday.

+In some ways, this is a dream scenario for an author and a publishing house.

+The Guardian newspaper says it obtained an advance copy of "Fire and Fury" by buying it from a bookstore somewhere in New England -- it didn't say where exactly.

-The Guardian posted a story with some of the highlights on Wednesday morning, forcing the book's publisher, Henry Holt and Company, to adjust its rollout plan.
+The Guardian posted a story with some of the highlights on Wednesday morning,

-Wolff may hit the TV interview circuit sooner than planned, so that he can capitalize on widespread interest in the reporting -- and respond to the strongly worded statements about the book's contents coming from the White House.

-New York magazine, which purchased the rights to publish the first multi-thousand-word excerpt from the book, known as "first serial," reacted to the Guardian story by moving up the online publication of the excerpt.
+New York magazine previously purchased the rights to publish the first multi-thousand-word excerpt from the book, known as the "first serial."
+It reacted to the Guardian story by moving up the online publication of the excerpt.

 The magazine published the bombshell story -- painting a portrait of a highly dysfunctional White House plagued by incompetence and infighting -- just before noon on Wednesday.
 It'll be the cover story in next week's print edition.